Stuartferguson00/ISING/README.md

 analysis.py can also be called straight from the command line, with the arguments being the filenames of the results (output from Glauber.py and Kawisaki.py)
 It will output graphs detailing how magnetisation, energy, Heat capacity and susceptability vary with temperature in the range 0K to 3K (from the baseline experiment detailed above).
 Simple fits have been employed to estimate the critical temperatures for Magnetisation, energy and heat capacity graphs, with results ranging between 2.25-2.29K as one would expect from literature.

+Note that for low quality results (such as few different temperatures assessed or too few sweeps) the fitting algorithm will likely throw an error.